zentuit/unity3d-store/README.md

 ## What's next?
 In App Purchasing.

-When we implemented modelV3, we were thinking about ways people buy things inside apps.
-We figured many ways you can let your users purchase stuff in your game and we designed the new modelV3 to support 2 of them: PurchaseWithMarket and PurchaseWithVirtualItem.
+When we implemented modelV3, we were thinking about ways that people buy things inside apps.
+We figured out many ways you can let your users purchase stuff in your game and we designed the new modelV3 to support 2 of them: PurchaseWithMarket and PurchaseWithVirtualItem.

 **PurchaseWithMarket** is a PurchaseType that allows users to purchase a VirtualItem with Google Play or the App Store.
 **PurchaseWithVirtualItem** is a PurchaseType that lets your users purchase a VirtualItem with a different VirtualItem.
 For Example: Buying 1 Sword with 100 Gems.